nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 ---
 {{#> callout type='info' }}

 This tutorial remains very interesting as it explains many basics of a Nuxeo module and is IDE agnostic.
-Yet the common way of initialising a plugin project for Nuxeo Platform is now to use [Nuxeo IDE]({{page space='idedoc' page='documentation-center-for-nuxeo-platform-ides'}}) which provides many wizards.
+Yet the common way of initialising a plugin project for Nuxeo Platform is now to use [Nuxeo CLI]({{page version='' space='nxdoc' page='nuxeo-cli'}}).

 {{/callout}}